idev4u/ipfs-cluster-playground/docs/my-notes.md

 ## manage the ipfs files

-Use Chrome extention for using the webui and manage the filesIch jetzt ein SMS Versehen da habe
+Use Chrome extention for using the webui and manage the files within the ipfs cluster.